Rishabh-ece/RISCV-Internship/README.md

 end
 ```

-**Design principle:** Correctness first, no optimizations.
-One register, write it, read it back — the exact same pattern every real hardware IP starts with.
+> One register, write it, read it back — correctness first, no optimizations.
+This is the exact pattern every real hardware IP starts with.

 ---

 ## Step 3: Integrate the GPIO IP into the SoC

-Four targeted changes were made to `riscv.v` to wire the GPIO IP into the system.
+Three targeted edits were made to `riscv.v`.

 ### 3.1 — Add the GPIO Address Bit